 - clients utilizing CTM Settlement Notification and Third Party Notification functionalities via the new Notifications UI

-All other ITP services are still accessible via the existing application URLs and user credentials specific for that application.
+All other ITP services are still accessible via the existing application URLs* and user credentials specific for that application.
 For this reason, users will still be prompted when their individual application passwords are expiring and must keep these up to date.
 Please visit the Access Product Services page for a list of all direct URLs.

 The ITP web portal and the ITP single sign-on (SSO) applications accessed by it have an idle timeout of 30 minutes after no user activity.
 When this occurs, you are logged out of all SSO applications that are open in the tabs on your browser.
 Though visually the application screens will seem to be active—when you attempt taking action on any component in that application, you can expect the following behavior when logged in to the ITP web portal: